cxnturi0n/grafana-livecamera-rtmp-hls-dash/README.md

    - If you are on Ubuntu, instructions can be found in this tutorial (only steps 1 and 5 are strictly required): [How to Set Up a Video Streaming Server using NGINX RTMP on Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-video-streaming-server-using-nginx-rtmp-on-ubuntu-20-04).

 2. **Start Live Streaming:**
-   - To start live streaming your camera, assuming it is on `/dev/video0` and the RTMP server is located at `localhost/live/stream`, you can use the following command:
+   - If you have an IP camera streaming over RTSP, you can use the following command to forward the stream to the RTMP server:
      ```bash
-      ffmpeg -f v4l2 -i /dev/video0 -c:v libx264 -pix_fmt yuv420p -preset ultrafast -tune zerolatency -framerate 15 -g 30 -b:v 300k -f flv rtmp://localhost/live/stream
+     ffmpeg -i "<rtsp-url>" -filter:v fps=fps=30 -crf 40 -preset ultrafast -vcodec libx264 -f flv "rtmp://localhost/live/stream"
      ```
+   - If you don't have an IP camera but want to try the dashboard with a camera, you can initiate live streaming, assuming the camera is connected to /dev/video0, using this command:
+     ```bash
+      ffmpeg -f v4l2 -i "/dev/video0" -c:v libx264 -pix_fmt yuv420p -preset ultrafast -tune zerolatency -framerate 15 -g 30 -b:v 300k -f flv "rtmp://localhost/live/stream"
+     ```
-     Adjust the command according to your specific camera input and RTMP server configuration.
+     Adjust the commands according to your specific camera input and RTMP server configuration.

 ## Setting up dashboard